-If you’re looking for family puzzles, that’s probably because puzzles have become THE cool thing to do in 2020.
+If you’re looking for family puzzles, that’s probably because puzzles have become THE cool thing to do in 2021.
 Puzzles are back with a vengeance (they never really went anywhere but now we’re super into them), and we’re all about it.
-In the US more people enjoy puzzles each year than any other board game.
+In the US, more people enjoy puzzles each year than any other board game.
 Admittedly, our younger selves thought puzzles were lame.
 The idea of spending hours trying to fit pieces together to create a picture of a bridge over a pond in a forest surrounded by squirrels was just not a party.
-But, as we all know, kids have transformed us into new people who’ll do anything to spend quiet time with the family (keeping them off of their personal screens and begging us to make more slime).
+(Can you blame us?
+Hoverboards for kids just became a thing) But, as we all know, kids have transformed us into new people who’ll do anything to spend quiet time with the family (keeping them off of their personal screens and begging us to make more slime).
 And now, they have us online searching for the best family puzzles.

 Let’s be real, we’re pretty much down for anything that keeps these kids occupied long enough for us to finish the last 15 minutes of Good Girls or to finally tackle that self-waxing project we’ve been needing.
 Not to mention the problem-solving skills your kids pick up trying to match colors and patterns on those teeny puzzle pieces.
 Did we mention this was all for family fun?
 Instead of leaving the kids to their own devices (fighting over pieces, hiding pieces, losing pieces…you get it), you’re all meant to join in on this concentrated fun, whether you’re working on a kid’s puzzles or the world’s biggest puzzle (below).